Ronda Rousey Says That She Will Not Be At The WWE ‘Royal Rumble’

 With the hype of the first-ever women’s Royal Rumble becoming feverish, there has been a lot of speculation that there could be some major surprises to appear in the match.
 With names such as former Divas Champion Michelle McCool and former Women’s Champion Molly Holly to join the list of entrants, the match is expected to be full of shocking moments.
-One of the biggest names discussed about being a part of the match is former UFC Women’s Bantamweight Champion, Ronda Rousey.
+One of the biggest names discussed as being a part of the match is former UFC Women’s Bantamweight Champion Ronda Rousey.

 Unfortunately, Rousey’s trail of dominance would end at UFC 193 against Holly Holm.
-The enormous underdog, Holm, would shock the world and defeat Rousey 59 seconds in the second round.
-She would take a 13-month hiatus from MMA to train and deal with personal emotional hurdles.
-When she returned, Rousey would suffer another loss against champion Amanda Nunes.
+An enormous underdog, Holm shocked the world and defeated Rousey 59 seconds in the second round.
+Rousey took a 13-month hiatus from MMA to train and deal with personal emotional hurdles.
+When she returned, Rousey suffered another loss against champion Amanda Nunes.
 This was widely speculated to be Rousey’s last match inside the octagon.

 Rousey’s next transition is thought to be training for a position in the WWE.
 During a recent conference call, Triple H stated that Rousey has been training for quite some time to become a professional wrestler, and she is preparing for an in-ring debut.